315+ Telescopes Ranked

 $550-$900

-• The Apertura AD8/Zhumell Z8/Orion SkyLine 8 easily outperforms the ETX-125 in terms of light-gathering and resolving power, and can achieve a much wider field of view on account of its 2” focuser and shorter focal length.
-With features like a dual-speed Crayford focuser, built-in fan, and numerous included accessories, it is an excellent choice and our top pick in its price range.
+• The Apertura AD8/Zhumell Z8/Orion SkyLine 8 easily outperforms the ETX-125 in terms of light-gathering and resolving power and can achieve a much wider field of view on account of its 2” focuser and shorter focal length.
+With features like a dual-speed Crayford focuser, a built-in fan, and numerous included accessories, it is an excellent choice and our top pick in its price range.

 • The Celestron StarSense Explorer 8″ Dobsonian provides computerized pointing assistance through its StarSense Explorer technology, which connects to your smartphone.
 It also features a lighter and more portable base compared to the AD8/Z8, but with fewer bonus features or included accessories.